jsta/nes_connectivity_p/draft.md

 ## Introduction

+### Importance of P retention

 A comprehensive understanding of P cycling at broad scales is necessary to manage the risks of eutrophication from excess nutrient loading (citation).
 One of the critical steps in the P cycle occurs when P inputs to lakes are subject to processing as a result of uptake, burial, and resuspension (citation).
 The extent of such processing varying amoung lakes and is known as _P retention_.

 The individual components of in-lake P processing have been the subject of intense study at the individual lake level. **For example, citation A discovered this while citation B showed that.** However, process-based study of these details is not feasible for hundreds of lakes at the regional scale.

+###

 In the present study, we examined the extent to which connectivity among lakes versus connectivity between lakes and streams contributes to differences in P retention among lakes.